devOnlyPurple/csv_to_db/README.md

 This project is a Node.js application that converts CSV files into database tables.
 It provides an easy way to:

-- Upload CSV files
+- Upload CSV file
-- Convert them to SQL database tables
+- Store CSV data as JSON on the server (data/db.json)
-- Generate SQL scripts
+- Generate SQL scripts from the JSON data (data/sql/db.sql)
-- Handle data type detection
+- Provide a direct download link for the generated SQL file
-- Manage column mappings
+- Handle basic data type detection and column cleaning

 Perfect for developers who need to migrate data from spreadsheets to databases!